cryogen-project/cryogen-docs/resources/templates/md/docs/writing-posts.md

 ## Post Archives

 Cryogen will automatically generate and update a post archives page for you.
 If you'd like to change the layout of this page, you can do so by editing the HTML in `templates/themes/{theme}/html/archives.html`.

-## Multiple Authors

-You can specify the author for a particular post by including the `:author` key in the post metadata.
-If you also want to generate a page with posts filtered by author you should provide the `:author-root-uri` value in the `config.edn` file.
-The compiler will use the `templates/themes/{theme}/html/author.html` layout and will generate a page with the same name as the author.
-For post without author the global `:author` value from `config.edn` will be used.